KLYN74R/KlyntarCore/README.md

 <br/><br/>

-- ### <b>kNULL</b> - our initial symbiote runned by KlyntarTeam will use <a href="https://github.com/KLYN74R/KlyntarCore/tree/main/KLY_Hostchains/connectors/dev0"> <b>dev0</b> </a> pack with connectors.
+- ### <b>kNULL</b>
+  Our initial symbiote runned by KlyntarTeam will use <a href="https://github.com/KLYN74R/KlyntarCore/tree/main/KLY_Hostchains/connectors/dev0"> <b>dev0</b> </a> pack with connectors.
 The initial set of hostchains will become public soon.

-- ### <b>AntiVenom</b> - the alias for testnet by default configuration(<a href="https://github.com/KLYN74R/KlyntarCore/blob/main/ANTIVENOM/CONFIGS/symbiotes.json"><b></a> ANTIVENOM/CONFIGS/symbiotes.json</b>) have disabled connection with the hostchains(or their testnets) but anyway, as far you can enable it, you should have installed dependecies for packs with connectors
+- ### <b>AntiVenom</b>
+  The alias for testnet by default configuration(<a href="https://github.com/KLYN74R/KlyntarCore/blob/main/ANTIVENOM/CONFIGS/symbiotes.json"><b></a> ANTIVENOM/CONFIGS/symbiotes.json</b>) have disabled connection with the hostchains(or their testnets) but anyway, as far you can enable it, you should have installed dependecies for packs with connectors

 ```js